grenadilla/fbla-app/README.md

 To use the windows executable, first run vlibextractor.exe, a self extracting archive that will extract the full contents of VLib into a folder in a directory of your choosing.
 Next, open the resulting VLib folder, and scroll down and run VLib.exe.

-After cx\_freeze converts the application to a windows executable, some of the code is not packaged, and the the remaining files can be hard to find.
+After cx\_freeze converts the application to a windows executable, some of the code is not packaged and the the remaining files can be hard to find.
 Much of the code can still be found in the app folder under Vlib/app, but it is suggested to view the code either from Github or from the included vlibcode folder.

+### Advanced Opening
+To run VLib on your own from the command line, Python 3 must be installed.
+Open the vlibcode folder and install all python dependencies by running `pip install -r requirements.txt` on the command line.
+It is recommended that you set up a python virtual environment before doing this step.
+To use VLib on a web browser, run `python run.py` and then access VLib at http://127.0.0.1:5000.
+To run VLib in windowed mode, run `python runwindow.py`.

+To convert VLib into an executable on your own, open the vlibcode folder and install all python dependencies by running `pip install -r requirements.txt` on the command line.
+It is recommended to set up a python virtual environment to do this.
+Next, run `python setup.py build` on the command line, and the frozen application should appear under vlibcode/build/exe.yourcomputer/VLib.exe.
+Python 3 must be installed to freeze the application on your own.

 ### Navigation
 ![The Home Page](https://i.imgur.com/goPv2M2.png)